OlleMattsson/yijing/src/static/iching.md

 <a name="4"></a>
-4. Mêng / Youthful Folly
+4. MÃªng / Youthful Folly
 ------------------------

-above KêN KEEPING STILL, MOUNTAIN below K'AN THE ABYSMAL, WATER
+above KÃªN KEEPING STILL, MOUNTAIN below K'AN THE ABYSMAL, WATER

 In this hexagram we are reminded of youth and folly in two different ways.
-The image of the upper trigram, Kên, is the mountain, that of the lower, K'an, is water; the spring rising at the foot of the mountain is the image of inexperienced youth.
+The image of the upper trigram, KÃªn, is the mountain, that of the lower, K'an, is water; the spring rising at the foot of the mountain is the image of inexperienced youth.
 Keeping still is the attribute of the upper trigram; that of the lower is the abyss, danger.
 Stopping in perplexity on the brink of a dangerous abyss is a symbol of the folly of youth.
 However, the two trigrams also show the way of overcoming the follies of youth.
 Water is something that of necessity flows on.
 When the spring gushes forth, it does not know at first where it will go.
 But its steady flow fills up the deep place blocking its progress, and success is attained.

 THE JUDGMENT